19hours/sg-statutes/Acts/Bankruptcy Act.md

 (4) Any sums required to be paid to the Official Assignee in accordance with an order under section 98 or 99 shall be comprised in the bankrupt’s estate.

-(5) For the purposes of this section, the relevant circumstances, in relation to a transaction or unfair preference, shall be —
+(5) For the purposes of this section, the relevant circumstances, in relation to a transaction or an unfair preference, shall be —

 (a) the circumstances by virtue of which an order under section 98 or 99 could be made in respect of the transaction or preference if the individual in question were adjudged bankrupt within the particular period after the transaction is entered into or the unfair preference given; and